karishma-tallreja/Internal_Security_Audit/Riskassessmentreport.md

-# Botium Toys: Scope, Goals, and Risk Assessment Report
+# 02_Botium_Toys: Scope, Goals, and Risk Assessment Report

 ## Scope and Goals of the Audit